And the product: Sake (Sake mash), changes and grows every day.

 One of the greatest pleasure of home brewing is this heart-enriching experience: Feel the change and grow of your baby Sake with your 5 senses every day.

-The flavor varies depending on the pressing(squeezing) method, which potion of Sake it came from etc....
-And it's definitely one of the greatest enjoyment of Sake making.
+The flavor being different depending on the part and the pressing(squeezing) method is one of the greatest enjoyment of Sake making.

 However, comparing the taste of the different parts of Sake from the same tank, that kind of experience is not really something you can have.